LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 - Packaged binaries are available on the [release page](https://github.com/loginradius/lr-cli/releases/latest).

-Once you have the CLI installed, the following command can be used to complete the registration process via LoginRadius portal.
+Once you have the CLI installed, the following command can be used to complete the registration process via the LoginRadius portal.

 ```sh
 $ lr register
 ```
-This command will open the Portal in the browser where you can register yourself and create the app.
+This command will open the Portal in the browser, where you can register yourself and create the app.

 ![alt_text](register_page.png "Register Page")